 You also have the choice of which agency you'd prefer to work with, but keep in mind that they typically all operate in the same way.

-There should be no effect.
+There should be no meaningful impact if you have maintained on time minimum payments.
 If you already have late payments prior to the DMP, the credit damage has already happened.

 Your score shouldn't be impacted during or after a DMP.
 Your utilization should come down which can help your credit score.
-However, because your accounts will be closed upon completion of the DMP, this could hurt your age of credit which is a factor in determining credit scores.
+However, because your accounts in the plan typically get closed, you will lose some "account type" diversity, which can be replaced later.

 Positive, closed accounts.